lizbradley/cscibox/README.md

 # NEWS!
 IMPORTANT!
 If you have no data in your cores after getting the latest version, you need to run the (top-level) "dbconversion.py" script.
 Run this exactly as you do cscience.py; you will need to have mongodb up and running when you do.
+After this has run, you can re-open cscience.py and your data should appear as normal.

 # CSciBox
 CSciBox is a project to aid geologists and other scientists working with ice and sediment cores in collating, manipulating, and interpreting data derived from those cores.